akka/akka-management/docs/src/main/paradox/index.md

  * @ref[akka-cluster-bootstrap](bootstrap/index.md) helps bootstrapping an Akka cluster using @extref:[Akka Discovery](akka:discovery/index.html).
  * @ref[akka-management-cluster-http](cluster-http-management.md) is a module that provides HTTP endpoints for introspecting and managing Akka clusters.
  * @ref[kubernetes-lease](kubernetes-lease.md) a lease backed by Kubernetes API server.
+ * @ref[rolling-update-kubernetes](rolling-update-kubernetes.md) is a module providing extensions for smoother rolling updates in Kubernetes.

  As well as @extref:[Akka Discovery](akka:discovery/index.html) methods for:

  * @ref[Kubernetes API](discovery/kubernetes.md)